ElevenPaths/thethe/README.md

 ## Development environment

-If you want to collaborate with the project a development version is provided:
+If you want to collaborate with the project, a development version is provided:

 ### Get the repository